event-engine/docs/docs/api/aggregates/functional_core.md

 If you're curious how you can switch to another Flavour, then check out the Event Engine tutorial.
 It covers all three Flavours in detail.

+{.alert .alert-success}
 **Event Engine grows with your application from prototype to MVP up to a rock solid production system**.
-And it is able to reduce boilerplate code to a bare minimum because of a few "simple" rules:
+And it is able to reduce boilerplate code to a bare minimum.
+You have to follow some rules, though:

 ## 1. Pure Functions